lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 84 On strike.md

     - a number of university students [subject]
     - have volunteered [predicate verb phrase]
     - to drive buses [adverbial of purpose]
-    - while the strike lasts [adverbial of time]
+    - while the strike lasts [time adverbial]
         - the strike [subject]
         - lasts [verb]